dydx-git/tale/_posts/2019-08-20-machine-learning-basics.md

 ### Clustering
 Clustering attempts to group individuals in a population together by their similarity, but not driven by any specific purpose.
 Clustering is useful in pre‐liminary domain exploration to see which natural groups exist.

+### Association Rules
+This method attempts to find associations between entities based on transactions involving them.
+An example co-occurrence question would be: What items are commonly purchased together?

+* #### Clustering vs Association Rules
+While clustering looks at similarity between objects based on the objects’ attributes, co-occurrence grouping considers similarity of objects based on their appearing together in transactions.